 - Recruiting managers should seek to avoid recruiting new staff or existing staff into a post where the individual has a personal relationship with a line manager or direct subordinate in the same department. - It is not appropriate for any employee to sit on an interview panel or take any part in a recruitment selection process in circumstances where they are in a Personal Relationship with one of the candidates. - Any employee who embarks on a Personal Relationship with a colleague working in the same department must declare the relationship to his/her Manager immediately if they are in a position of influence or are the manager of the person with whom they are having a relationship.
 If the relationship is between a manager/supervisor and an employee whom he/she supervises, the relationship should be declared to a senior manager.
-The information declared will be recorded on the personal files of both employees and treated in strict confidence. - In order to avoid a situation in which an employee has managerial authority over another with whom he/she is having a Personal Relationship, the Trust may elect to transfer one or both of the employees involved in the relationship to a job in other departments or Clinical Business Units.
-In these circumstances, the Trust will consult both of the employees and seek to reach a satisfactory agreement regarding the transfer of one or both of them - In such a situation if it is not possible to transfer at least one of the employees (for example if no suitable vacancies exist, or if an employee refuses to transfer), the Trust reserves the right to require alternative arrangements to be put in place in relation to appraisals, recruitment, discipline and decisions which relate to pay.
+The information declared will be recorded on the personal files of both employees and treated in strict confidence. - In order to avoid a situation in which an employee has managerial authority over another with whom he/she is having a Personal Relationship, the Trust may elect to transfer one or both of the employees involved in the relationship to a job in other departments or

+Clinical Business Units.
+In these circumstances, the Trust will consult both of the employees and seek to reach a satisfactory agreement regarding the transfer of one or both of them

-- Similar principles apply to an employee who begins a Personal Relationship with a contractor or supplier.
+- In such a situation if it is not possible to transfer at least one of the employees (for example if no suitable vacancies exist, or if an employee refuses to transfer), the Trust reserves the right to require alternative arrangements to be put in place in relation to appraisals, recruitment, discipline and decisions which relate to pay. - Similar principles apply to an employee who begins a Personal Relationship with a contractor or supplier.
 If the employee's job allows him/her authority over the contractor or supplier (for example if the employee has the authority to decide to whom to award contracts), the relationship must be declared to the employee's manager immediately.
 In these circumstances, the Trust reserves the right to transfer the employee following consultation with him/her. - Any employee who is involved in a Personal Relationship with a colleague, contractor, client, customer or supplier must not allow their relationship to influence his/her conduct whilst at work.
 Intimate behaviour during work time, for example kissing or other displays of affection, is expressly prohibited.
 This rule applies during all working time, irrespective of location. - Where the Trust acquires evidence that a relationship between employees is having a negative effect either in the workplace amongst staff or third parties it reserves the right to take appropriate action to resolve the situation.
-In situations where employees are unwilling to agree to alternative arrangements such as a transfer or change in reporting line the Trust may consider terminating one or both employees' contracts of employment. - If employees are found not to have complied with the terms of this policy the Trust reserves the right to take action pursuant to its disciplinary policy.
+In situations where employees are unwilling to agree to alternative arrangements such as a transfer or change in reporting line the Trust may consider terminating one or both employees' contracts of employment. - If employees are found not to have complied with the terms of this policy the Trust reserves the right to take action pursuant to its disciplinary policy. - Where an appointment is made into a vacant post and later found not be in compliance with the terms of this policy the Trust reserves the right to either defer the appointment or consider options as outlined above

-19.3.
-Appendix C - Code of Conduct
+Appendix E - Code of Conduct